 Upgrade our electronic health record system that will enable Bridges to more accurately collect, analyze and report data and outcomes.
 This is a $200,000 project which Bridges is in the process of securing private funding for, and to date have about half committed.

 Obtain adequate reimbursement for health care costs from insurers/state and federal sources.
 In order to meet true financial needs, we much work with legislators and insurers to obtain payment for services Bridges provides that reflect the actual cost of the service.

 Seek additional collaborations with other providers to increase cost effectiveness and provision of services with maximized benefits.

 Broaden our private and public funding base to include a more diversified base and larger, multi-year gifts that ensure sustainability for the future.

-Bridges' Emergency Mobile Psychiatric Services and Intensive In-Home Child and Adolescent Psychiatric Services extend Bridges coverage beyond Milford, Orange and West Haven to include Ansonia, Bethany, Derby, Seymour, Shelton, Woodbridge.
+Bridges' Home Based Services for Children and Families, including our Intensive In-Home Child and Adolescent Psychiatric Services, extend Bridges coverage beyond Milford, Orange and West Haven to include Ansonia, Bethany, Derby, Seymour, Shelton, Woodbridge.

 Assists young adults, ages 18 - 25 whose lives are affected by mental illness, to help them reach their fullest potential and improve the quality of life.
-Prepares young adults for independent living by offering a variety of community-based supportive services, with sensitivity to individual needs and strengths.
+Prepares young adults who are transitioning out of DCF/foster care for independent living by offering a variety of community-based supportive services, with sensitivity to individual needs and strengths.
 The program offers young adults the opportunity to achieve independence by providing clinical, vocational and social rehabilitation services that are tailored to meet their unique needs.
 Clients may choose to join the residential program and reside in an apartment on-site, or may live in the community with family or significant others while utilizing any/all of the services that are available.

 Excerpt from letter written by YAS client transferred to a higher level of care: